© Ahmed Kamara

 Do you offer training to volunteers?

 We give any training or inductions you'd need to carry out your volunteering role.
 The training you get will be different depending on what volunteering role you're doing.
-But all our volunteers cover training on health and safety, safeguarding, and equality, diversity and inclusion.
+But all our volunteers cover trainings on health and safety, safeguarding, and equality, diversity and inclusion.
+We also have a resources section for volunteers and have shared how you can access additional online learning materials provided by The Charity Learning Consortium and The Charity Mentoring Network.

 What support will I get?